umdfiresa2024/research-go-green/README.md

 acquire electric vehicles.
 When one applies for a rebate after purchasing an EV charging station, one can receive some money back.
 This helps promote cleaner transportation options and makes charging stations more affordable and convenient.
-It can cost anywhere from $1,500 to $5,00 depending on the company to install a residential EV charging station.
 Due to that factor, energy companies have created EV charging station rebate programs to help incentivize people to buy EVs.

-This study will build on existing findings and delve deeper into the impact of utility companies’ charging station rebates on electric vehicle adoption.
+Our study will build on existing findings and delve deeper into the impact of utility companies’ charging station rebates on electric vehicle adoption.
 Despite there being some research done on similar topics, there are noticeable gaps.
 Certain studies have focused on border areas from a geographical standpoint, or also lack specific information on the impact of rebates on EV adoption rates in New Jersey.
-Other studies also may not have researched consumer behavior, accessibility affordability, and rebate mechanisms overall.
 Muehlegger & Rapson (2022) studied EV adoption in California and helped strengthen our data when focusing on New Jersey by using reliable comparisons (Muehlegger & Rapson, 2022).
-The state of California gives a broader perspective of what the subsidies and purchases of EVs are from another geographic location.
+The state of California gives a broader perspective of the subsidies and purchases of EVs from another geographic location.
 Clinton & Steinberg (2019) explained the relationship between financial incentives and EV adoption through its lessons (Clinton & Steinberg, 2019).
+Their quantitative research focused on the effects of BEV policy adoption in predominantly Massachusetts, California, and Texas.
+Their findings indicated incentives offered as state income tax credits do not have a statistically significant effect on BEV adoptions, though they cautioned it may be a result of limited changes in BEV incentives over time in the sample used.
 Our study will address those gaps due to focusing strictly on New Jersey and its direct impact of the rebates on EV adoption.
+We will also focus on a time period where we can directly see the impact of the rebates in order to offer a proper comparison between having the rebates and not having the rebates.

 ## Data Description: